What Does Your Audience Need to Know?

 Do a bit of research

-If you have internal search set up on your website, review the data to find out what people are searching for.
+If you have an internal search set up on your website, review the data to find out what people are searching for.
 While you may already have the information available on your site, they’re struggling to find it for some reason.
 It may be that you need to create new content to answer the questions or you might be able to move content so that it’s easier to find within your navigation structure.
 Either way, you’re addressing your customers’ needs, which should help.

 There are some great question and answer sites you can use for content research too.
 Take a look at Quora and Answer the Public.
 Both provide insights on questions people are asking about specific topics.
 You’ll likely find questions that you can answer on your website or blog that will help your customers.
 If your industry has websites or forums that are popular with your customer base, you should review them as well.
 You never know where the next great idea will pop up.